MySQL Check All Databases

 Background

 Having a broken MySQL / MariaDB database is no fun.
-Broken tables can also lead to half complete backups really compounding the situation.
+Broken tables can also lead to half complete backups really compounding the situation and increasing risk exposure.
 If you suspect there is trouble, follow this easy guide.

 How to Check and Repair a Broken MySQL Database